Abhi-000/PiePay-Assignment/README.md

  - Admin UI: https://piepay-assignment-production.up.railway.app/admin
  - Database: PostgreSQL hosted on Railway

+🔍 *Note*: A basic frontend interface (`/admin`) was added using AI tools and deployed to simplify evaluation and improve usability.
+This UI is not part of the assignment scope but included for your convenience.

 ## ✨ Core Features

 - ✅ **Offer Ingestion:** Parses Flipkart’s raw offer JSON and stores structured entries in the database.